creamofthecraft/creamofthecraft.github.io/_posts/2015-05-09-purple-wedding.md

 {% include media-image.html file="all-set-796x500.jpeg" title="All Set" caption="Complete set of Snowy Flowers in a Candy Jar." %}

 {% include media-image.html file="flowers-in-jar-796x500.jpeg" title="Flowers in a Jar" caption="What a surprise?!
 Who would expect finding real flowers inside a candy jar?
-Guests will sure be delighted. " %}
+Guests will sure be delighted." %}

 ## Purple and White

 Purple glass beads are complemented with white pearl beads.
 These are strung together and placed around the mouth of the jar just like a necklace.
 A handmade flower made out of an organza ribbon was added to the side.
 The flower was made of two organza ribbons with different colors and width.

 {% include media-image.html file="white-balance-796x500.jpeg" title="White Balance" caption="White neutralizes the dark shade of purple.
-Simply lovely!" %}
+Simply lovely." %}

 {% include media-image.html file="personalized-796x500.jpeg" title="Personalized" caption="In its personalized bags. " %}